Sunday, November 03, 2024

 OK, one night I heard something that sounded like my voice talking (except it wasn't me) and it was high in a tree.
 It wasn't making any sense and the sound was just approximations of words like "hulrof, romph, ueoghrop" like someone trying to approximate the gist of a foreign language without knowing any actual words.
 It was a Great horned owl, and he was trying to entice my friend skunk to come out in the open.
 I told him to buzz off and he did but 2 days later Mr skunk dissapeared forever.
 Owls are about the only thing that kill skunks for food.
 Vultures, crows, and seagulls will eat them but they won't kill them.
 No other animal will bother them twice.

 I suspect stories about Owls calling your name are true in a way.
 They're social like dogs where they share a group identity and learn to identify outsiders.
 If they see you responding to your name, they'll announce you by calling the name.
 If you're a dangerous or unpopular outsider, it's the same as a shot across the bow.
 That would be a good sign to update your social standing or catch a quick ride outa Dodge.
-Some parrots like McCaws do it and they're trained to be watchdogs in South America, but they're pretty upfront and in your face about it, whereas an owl is a strangely familiar voice (with big eyes and horns) calling from the shadows, so parrots don't have spooky connotations even though they do the same thing.
+Some parrots like McCaws do it and they're trained to be watchdogs in South America, but they're pretty upfront and in your face about it, whereas an owl is a strangely familiar voice (with big eyes and horns) calling from the shadows, so parrots don't have spooky connotations even though they do the same thing because they show themselves off like drag queens.
+Owls are more like alley pervs.

 Happy Halloween